Culby/Pharmacy-Sort/README.md

 	  COUNT TOTAL DRUG COST FOR EACH DRUG
 	  CREATE AND WRITE NEW UPDATED FILE
 	  SORT LIST OF DRUGS BY DESCENDING ORDER

+# Run Code

+	Code is written in Jupyner notebook and using Python 3